breakfastquay/rubberband/README.md

 $ meson build_ios --cross-file cross/ios.txt && ninja -C build
 ```

-The resulting outputs will be found in `build_ios/`
+The output files will be found in the `build_ios` directory.

 To build for the simulator,